abdshomad/gpu-cluster-with-ray-and-vllm/docs/next-plan.md

 # Next Phase Implementation Plan - GPU Cluster Platform Enhancements

 ## Overview
-This document outlines the next phase of development for the GPU Cluster Platform, focusing on security (PII masking), advanced features, and production hardening based on the vllm-ray-serve-guide.md.
+This document outlines the next phase of development for the GPU Cluster Platform, with **high priority on multi-model and multi-cluster support** to enable users to deploy multiple models and scale across GPU clusters.
+Additional focus areas include security (PII masking), advanced features, and production hardening based on the vllm-ray-serve-guide.md.

 ## Plan Format
 Each plan item follows the format: